July in the chicken coop. The weather is hotting up, and heat is much less tolerable for chickens than cold.

 1. Make some frozen treats.
 They're simple and fun to do, and kids love to help.
 The water content helps hydrate the chickens as they peck at it.
 Find a "recipe" for the ultimate frozen treat by clicking this link.

 2. Fill a stoneware bowl (plastic is not good in the sun; metal heats up too quickly; rubber is fine but needs to be food grade, otherwise it leeches into the water) with ice cubes.
 Add water and some frozen fruit treats: frozen blueberries work well, as do lightly frozen melon or watermelon cubes.
 Again, the flock gets cool water as they dunk for the treats - and it keeps them occupied for hours!

 (Links in this article are "affiliate links", which means that if you click and buy something, I earn a small commission at no extra cost to you).

 4. Electrolytes are a good way of rehydrating your flock quickly and inexpensively.
 In this article you'll find a recipe for a simple electrolyte drink, made from items you're likely already to have in your store cupboard.
 Make sure you have everything in stock before you need it.

 It's one of the bugbears of summer - flies in the coop.
-Not just flies, but other unpleasant bugs too - mosquitoes and gnats being a particular issue here in Italy.
+Not just flies, but other unpleasant bugs too - mosquitoes and gnats are a particular issue here in Italy.

 If, like me, you don't want to use chemical sprays around your chickens, consider some of the natural alternatives.